 Languidly I strolled through the gallery, my steps resounding through the pale halls as I paced the chequered floors.
 I glanced at the exhibits at random.

 I arrived into a large room filled with Hellenistic sculptures.
-Heroes, deities and fabulous beasts frozen in motion.
+Heroes, deities and fabulous beasts frozen in motion by a prolific, merciless hand.
 All was form; their immaculate features stripped of all and any character.
 Eyes blank; gestures and energy locked in eternal obeisance to their creator’s will.
 Brilliantly executed, but of little interest to me.
 I let a fanciful finger linger on one and kissed another, but they remained dead.

 But at the end of the room hung a picture that captured my undivided attention.
 It was a representation of a large eye.
 An eye that stared with painful intensity from a bright azure sky.
-Its lashes were pale and lavish and its iris indeterminable.
-Behind it were delicate, threaded cloud formations; so fine that they almost seemed to move and shimmer in the light of an undisclosed sun.
+Its lashes were pale and lavish and its iris was a luminous grey, speckled with greens and golds.
+Behind it were delicate, threaded cloud formations; so fine that they almost seemed to move and to shimmer in the glow of an undisclosed sun.
 But most of all, it was its expression that held me intrigued.
-It seemed to say nothing you do or say will alter my situation; I am beyond all measures of consolation.
+It seemed to say, nothing you do or say will alter my situation; I am beyond all measures of consolation.
 It was weeping.
-An ocean of tears had formed beneath it, swelling against the picture frame.
+A still ocean of tears had formed itself beneath it, threatening to overflow the picture frame.

 To my surprise, I noted three little devils in the picture too.
 They were very small, just barely noticeable.
 I doubt that I would have noticed them at all, if not one of them had made an artistic, but very noisy dive into the sea of tears whilst I was studying the painting.